-The ocean has always been close to the heart of Nortek’s founder and CEO Atle Lohrmann.
+The ocean has always been close to the heart of Nortek’s founder and owner Atle Lohrmann.
 He spent a major part of his childhood at sea, even living on an oil tanker as a toddler, so it was a natural progression for him to go on to study oceanography at the University of Oslo.

 This academic background, together with Lohrmann’s love of applied mathematics and problem-solving, formed a perfect combination for his subsequent roles in the ocean science industries.

 Nortek’s founder and owner, Atle Lohrmann, in conversation with Nortek field engineer Tom Christian Ambrosius Mortensen.

 His first position in the industry was as a research engineer at Det Norske Veritas, a marine classification and certification organization.
 It was while working there that Acoustic Doppler Current Profilers (ADCPs) caught his attention, due to long nights spent analyzing data from Exxon’s Odin platform in the North Sea.
 Before long, he was recruited by Doppler specialist RDI and moved to San Diego, California in 1989.

 “The early 90s was a time of dynamic technological development at RDI, and the organization hosted a wealth of very talented people.
 You could sense a very tangible enthusiasm for the possibilities that lay within this type of instrumentation and technology.
 A lot of what happened in the industry in the following two decades was based on ideas whose seeds were sown in this period,” Lohrmann recalls.